iszczesniak/cpp/memory/index.md

 {% include_relative implementation.cc %}
 ```

-## Materialization deferred

-The standard says that materialization is deferred, and so we can read
-elsewhere about "deferred materialization of a temporary".
-I'm not
-exactly sure what they mean, but here's my take on that.

 # Lifetime and identity

 Lifetime and identity are two notions that in C++ became technical